-Loop is different to anything currently in the sector because:
+Loop is vastly different to anything currently in the sector because:

 Loop is based on open principles of transparency, so all feedback, approved by a moderator, is available for anyone to see and engage with.

-Loop is driven by local populations who can give feedback on anything important to them at any time, whether they have been asked to or not.
+Loop is based on decentralised control so local populations can give feedback on anything important to them at any time, whether they have been asked to or not.

 Loop can scale, because it does not rely on having field staff present.